PythonistaGuild/TwitchIO/docs/references/events.rst

     :es-docs:`Automod Message Hold V2 <automodmessagehold-v2>`.

-    You must subscribe to EventSub with :class:`~twitchio.eventsub.AutomodMessageHoldSubscription` or :class:`~twitchio.eventsub.AutomodMessageHoldV2Subscription` for each required stream to receive this event.
+    You must subscribe to EventSub with :class:`~twitchio.eventsub.AutomodMessageHoldSubscription` or :class:`~twitchio.eventsub.AutomodMessageHoldV2Subscription` for each required broadcaster to receive this event.

     :param twitchio.AutomodMessageHold payload: The EventSub payload received for this event.